Time for a review of your painkillers

 Off label prescribing

 A common barrier to pain management is the prescription of unlicensed drugs, due to limited cost effectiveness or evidence.
 Off label prescribing means that a drug is prescribed for a condition that it is not licensed for.
 For example, Capsaicin cream is currently licensed for treatment of osteoarthritic pain but not localised neuropathic pain.
 However, because it has more recently been found to relieve local nerve pain, it can be prescribed in an unlicensed manner.
-At the RoC clinic, following a thorough pain assessment, we can prescribe unlicensed drugs when appropriate i.e. if they are safe and effective in your case.
+At the ROC clinic, following a thorough pain assessment, we can prescribe unlicensed drugs when appropriate i.e. if they are safe and effective in your case.

 Guidance for patients during a pain assessment